NIKJOJO/Customer_and_Product_Analysis_Using_SQL/README.md

 | Pont Yacht               | Ships           |
 | 1911 Ford Town Car       | Vintage Cars    |

-The list above displays high-demand products that meet two criteria: A) they are highly profitable, and B) they are close to being out of stock.
+The list above displays high-demand products that meet two criteria:

+  A) they are highly profitable
+  B) they are close to being out of stock.

 ## 2: Targeted Marketing and Communication Strategies
 Understanding customer behaviors and tailoring our marketing and communication strategies accordingly is crucial for success.
 I have identified a specific group of highly profitable customers [Query2](https://github.com/NIKJOJO/SQL_Project/blob/main/project%20question%202.sql), who should be our top priority for marketing efforts.
 Here are the top 5 VIP customers: